 Click here to register!

 This event is made possible by Illinois Libraries Present, a statewide collaboration among public libraries offering premier events.
 ILP is funded in part by a grant awarded by the Illinois State Library, a department of the Office of Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).

 ILP is committed to inclusion and accessibility.
 To request accommodations, please email firstname.lastname@example.org.The library joined the Illinois Libraries Present (ILP), a statewide collaboration among public libraries offering premier events.
 ILP is funded in part by a grant awarded by the Illinois State Library, a department of the Office of Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).
 ILP is committed to inclusion and accessibility.
 To request accommodations, please email email@example.com.
 The library is excited to be a part of ILP.

 These are our current COVID rules!
 If you have questions, please call or email us.

 1. Masks are not required, use your best judgment.

-2. You are limited to 60 minutes or less a day.
+2. You are limited to 2 hours a day.

 3. Curbside service is still available.